 Two reasons your home might have a subpanel installed include:

-Unfortunately, most subpanels will need a separate surge protector in order to protect the circuits it serves (especially if the subpanel powers electrical appliances).
+Unfortunately, most subpanels will need a separate surge protector to protect the circuits it serves (especially if the subpanel powers electrical appliances).

 Surge protectors are sort of like cars—the overall price completely depends on the type/brand of car as well as the features it offers.